Forests do it. Oceans do it. No major company does it yet.

 Scores above 75 are exceptionally rare.
 We don't inflate grades to make companies feel good.
 A score of 60+ is genuine leadership — the kind backed by verified data, science-based targets, and transparent governance.

-The companies with the largest environmental footprints pay rating agencies to score them.
-Those agencies use secret methodologies.
+The agencies use secret methodologies.
 The results are paywalled behind enterprise contracts that cost tens of thousands of pounds per year.

 The result?
 ExxonMobil can receive an “A” rating from one agency and a “below average” from another — for the same year of operations.
 Consumers, journalists, and small investors have no way to know what's real.